ati72/d2ovj9_XMLGyak/README.md

 # d2ovj9_XMLGyak
-This is a repository for my XML university class.
+This is a repository for my XML Data Management university class.